Genghis-L/Genghis-L.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm Luo Kehan 骆可瀚, you can call me Genghis.
-Now I am a sophomore in NYU Shanghai, majoring in Honors Maths and Data Science.
+Now I am a junior undergraduate student in NYU Shanghai, majoring in Honors Maths and Data Science.
 I am the president of Math Society 2023-2024 as well as the Learning Assistant of Linear Algebra at 2023 fall semester.
-Academically, I have done an independent research focusing on roots of matrices, and attended the 2023 Spring Symposium.
+Academically, I have completed a Dean Undergraduate Research Fund (DURF) project on Modern Optimization Theories, and an individual research on Linear Algebra Theories presented at NYUSH Spring 2024 Academic Symposium